MarieAugerMethe/ISEC2024_HMM_workshop/README.md

-# CANSSI OTN Hidden Markov Model Workshop 2023
+# International Statistical Ecology Conference (ISEC) Hidden Markov Model Workshop 2024

 ## Description and format

-This workshop was developed by Fanny Dupont, Natasha Klappstein, Arturo Esquivel, Marco Gallegos Herrada, Vinky Wang, Eric Ste-Marie, Ron Togunov, Vianey Leos Barajas, and Marie Auger-Méthé, for the 2023 CANSSI meeting and OTN ECR workshop.
+This workshop was developed by Fanny Dupont,Vianey Leos Barajas, and Marie Auger-Méthé, with special guest speaker Brett McClintock, for the 2024 ISEC in Swansea.
+The tutorial materials is based on previous tutorials given by member of the teams as well as past contributors: Natasha Klappstein, Arturo Esquivel, Marco Gallegos Herrada, Vinky Wang, Eric Ste-Marie, and Ron Togunov.

 The goal of the workshop is to illustrate how hidden Markov models (HMMs) can be used to classify behaviours and identify behaviour-specific habitat associations using a range of movement and biologging data.
 It is divided in two parts: morning and afternoon.

+## Tentitative schedule

+ 9:00 Introduction to HMM (presentation)
+ 9:45 Start of animal movement tutorial
+10:30 Break
+11:00 End of animal movement tutorial
+12:00 Lunch
+13:00 Research talk: Brett McClintock - HMMs in ecology 14:00 Start of accelerometer tutorial
+14:30 Break
+15:00 End of accelerometer tutorial
+16:00 Wrap up

 ## Prerequisite experience